-Bamboo is a grass native to Asia, Africa, and parts of the Americas.
+Bamboo is a type of grass native to Asia, Africa, and parts of the Americas, which populates numerous genera and species.
 It is a woody perennial that grows in two main types: clumping and running bamboo.
 Clumping bamboo reaches the greatest diameter and grows in stately, solid groves of golden and green culms.
 Running bamboo is an aggressive, quick-spreading plant that tends to be more slender and infinitely more pervasive.
 Both types can be propagated from cuttings.

 Seeds or Slips

 Bamboo is challenging to grow from seed, simply because it is difficult to get adequate viable seeds.
 Some of the plants only produce seeds after a few decades.
 The process of flowering and seed-producing is so energy-intensive for bamboo that some species die after flowering.
 If you do find good seeds, they need to be planted quickly, because they don't remain viable for long.
 Successful seedlings will root and grow fairly fast.
 But it's simpler and safer to just take a cutting.
 Bamboo is easy to propagate from cuttings; you are pretty much guaranteed to get a healthy plant that will establish itself with no problems.

 The two- or three-year-old bamboo shoots, called culms, that form around the perimeter of the mature plant make excellent cuttings for new plants.
 For clumping bamboo, cut off the small branches on the new culms where they grow from the culm.
 Trim them to the second node above the culm and place each cutting in planting medium, either flat or at a 20-degree angle.
 Cover the cutting with soil over the nodes, but leave the last bit of the cutting free of the soil.
 The nodes will produce new roots, and you will see new plants growing in about six weeks.